legoloco47/coding-challenges/README.md

 # coding-challenges
 Coding challenges

-This is a complication of the material i have used to prepare for coding challenges.
+This is a compilation of the material i have used to prepare for coding challenges.

 This repository is broken into sections
 1. C++ overview